BestTimesToVisit.com Logo

 transport

-Skip the rental car if you're staying in the village!
-Whistler's free shuttle system is fantastic, running frequently between the village, Creekside, and other key areas.
-Plus, parking in the village can be pricey and a hassle, especially during peak season.
+Skip the rental car if you're staying in the village.
+Whistler has an excellent free bus system, the 'Wave,' that connects the village to different ski areas and neighborhoods.
+Plus, parking in the village can be expensive and difficult to find, especially during busy periods.

 packing

-Layers are your best friend, no matter the season.
-Even in summer, evenings can get cool, and you'll want to be prepared for changing mountain weather.
-Think moisture-wicking base layers, a fleece or down mid-layer, and a waterproof/windproof outer shell.
+Layers are your best friend in Whistler, no matter the season.
+Even in summer, evenings can get cool, and mountain weather can change rapidly.
+Think moisture-wicking base layers, a fleece or down mid-layer, and a waterproof/windproof outer shell for unpredictable conditions.

 food